HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 If all of this worked, you did successfully setup the Dualpanto.
 If not, see the next section.

-# If something doesn't work, run these tests
+# When something doesnt work: Troubleshooting with Tests

-## Whenever you plug Dualpanto into a new PC do this:
+## Step 0: Whenever you plug Dualpanto into a new PC, reinstall the firmware

-Repeat step 5 (uploading the firmware).
+Check step 5 on how to do so.

-known issues when you plug dualpanto device into different PC:
+Known issues when you plug dualpanto device into different PC:
 - we observe dualpanto has some wall rendering issue when you connect dualpanto to other PC. e.g, you uplaod firmware from mac and connect to windows pc.
-    - this is not always happend. but You need to keep this in mind.
+- this doesn't happen always. but You need to keep this in mind.
 - We haven't known why so.
 Welcome you to contribute here!

+## Running the Tests
+- **When you need to ask question on discord, please tell us which test you failed, and describe error or issue you have precise as possible.**
+- You can either run the following commands in a console, or in PyCharm view this `readme` in formatted markdown and click on them directly
-Most of the test is not semi-automated since they are related to haptics and mechanical issue.
+- Most of the test require user input and are not semi-automated, since they are related to haptics and mechanical issues.
 Check `How to test?`.

-**When you need to ask question on discord, please tell us which test you failed, and describe error or issue you have precise as possible.**

-## Configurate test flow
-1. All tests upload a specific firmware for each unit-test.
+- All tests upload a specific firmware for each unit-test.
 You probably need to push this button on the back of dualpanto when you upload a firmware (it depends on OS).
 ![swith](./resources/dualpanto_switch.jpg)

-## 1. Mechanical and Hardware
+###  Category 1: Mechanical and Hardware Tests
 (For BIS students: There is code available to figure out whether encoders and motors work, but no good evaluation process yet.
 We will update asap.
 You can also modify code to test your purpose.)

 0.  [check mechanical configuration](physical_test/checklist.md)